Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 Education and training of the Jagdterrier

-It is necessary to bring up a puppy from the moment of its appearance, when the owner-dog vertical is only established.
+It is necessary to raise a puppy from the moment it appears, when the owner-dog relationship is just established.

-If the owner does not show rigidity, then the jagdterrier will cease to reckon with him.
-Training should be started after the pet reaches 6 months, starting with simple commands.
-To prepare for the hunt, it is better to use the services of specialists who work with the dog for six months, 2 times a day, 1 hour before meals or 2 hours after eating.
+If the owner does not show toughness, the Jagdterrier will stop taking him into account.
+Training should begin after the pet reaches 6 months, starting with simple commands.
+To prepare for a hunt, it is better to use the services of specialists who train the dog for six months, 2 times a day, 1 hour before meals or 2 hours after meals.

-inactivity, lack of physical activity significantly reduce the life span of a hunting dog.
+inactivity and lack of physical activity significantly reduce the life expectancy of a hunting dog.

 Pros and cons of the breed